salik1992/rnv-vscode-extension/README.md

 you the options to choose from, of course.

 ## Favourite commands
-Allows you to define you favourite commands to run.
-Head into settings to start adding your commands.
+Allows you to define your favourite commands to run.
+Head into the settings to start adding your commands.
-Favourite commands are stored as an array of objects in settings:
+Favourite commands are stored as an array of objects in the settings:

 Each command should have at least one of these keys.
 The rest will be prompted.
-- name: optional name of the configuration to display in the prompt menu (will be generated otherwise)
+- name: optional name of the configuration to display in the prompt menu (it will be generated otherwise)
 - command: rnv command (start, run, etc.)
 - platform: platform to work with (same as -p parameter of rnv)
 - appConfig: appConfig to use (same as -c parameter of rnv)